Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 How can I identify the cause of the bad smell in my orchid?

-To identify the cause, inspect your orchid for signs of pests, diseases, or rot.
+To identify the cause, inspect your orchid for signs of pests and disorders.
 Check the watering and drainage practices, and ensure the potting medium is appropriate.

 Observe the environmental conditions, and examine the type of orchid you have to understand its natural scent tendencies.

-How can I address bad smells caused by pests and diseases?
+How can I address bad smells caused by pests and plant-diseases?

-If you notice pests or diseases, take immediate action to treat them.
-Use appropriate pesticides or organic remedies for pests, and apply fungicides or follow cultural practices to combat diseases.
+If you notice pests or plant-diseases, take immediate action to treat them.
+Use appropriate pesticides or organic remedies for pests, and apply fungicides or follow cultural practices to combat plant-diseases.
 Isolate-affected orchids to prevent further spread of the issues.

 Can overwatering cause my orchid to smell bad?